fungjoanne/READMETemplate/README-Guide.md

 ---

 READMes are the first document users read.
-They tell users what they need to know about your project, if the project is relevant to the user, why they should be invested in the project, and how they can engage with the project.
+They tell users what they need to know about your project, if the project is relevant to the user, and how they can engage with the project.

-Users reviewing projects will expect to have a README available for review.
-All projects should have a README.
+All projects include a README, and users will expect to have a README available for review.
+In some cases, larger projects may include sub-READMEs - separate, smaller READMEs that support subfolders in the project.

+*Note: As your project evolves and grows, so must your README file.
+READMEs should be revisited regularly to ensure relevant information is captured for new users.*

 ## The Project Logo
 A project logo is optional, but helpful for users to visually identify your project.
 Many READMEs include a logo if the project already has an existing logo.

 ## The Project Name
 The project name should be prominent and easy for the reader to identify.
-You may want to also consider adding the following to help identify the project:
+You may want to consider adding the following to help identify the project:
 - Project URL
 - Name(s) of project owner(s)